When Do Babies Drop From Three to Two Naps - Baby Chick

 • Say goodnight and place your baby into the crib awake.

-• Turn on the noise machine.
+• Turn on the white noise machine.

 • Turn off the light and leave the room.

-5. Be patient.
+5. Be Patient

 It may take your baby up to two weeks to fully transition to two naps.
-In the meantime, you may experience some short naps and early mornings but know that this won’t last forever.
+In the meantime, you may experience some short naps and early mornings, but know that this won’t last forever.

-6. Flexibility is key.
+6. Flexibility Is Key

 As much as possible, let your little one take the lead.
 If your baby is eight months old but doesn’t show any signs of needing to drop a nap, don’t!
 If your baby naps two hours at a time, great!
 If they only sleep 1.5 hours, no problem!
 Things vary from day to day, so be sure you’re watching your baby and tweaking your schedule to suit their needs.